 An essential aspect of the project will be integrating the five core public health disciplines—biostatistics, environmental health, epidemiology, community health and health behavior, and health services administration—into your topic.

-Through your integrative project, you will:
+Through your Culminating Project, you will:

 Working with your faculty advisor, select a minimum of 3 foundational competencies and 2 concentration-specific competencies that will be demonstrated through your project.